Do you know the effect a credit rating has on your chances of borrowing money? Take a look at these 10 ways to improve your credit rating.

 - Check your address is correct on all of your accounts such as mobile phones and credit cards.
 If you have different addresses listed, it could prove a problem when applying for finance.

-- Don’t withdraw cash on credit cards.
+- Don’t withdraw cash from credit cards.
 This won’t only cost you more, but often shows lenders that you aren’t great at managing money.
 My one exception to this is the Halifax Clarity card, which is great for withdrawing money abroad.

 Where can I check my credit rating?